coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

 ## About

-This RPM installs the Tectonic Worker components as a part of CoreOS Kubernetes.
+This RPM installs the Tectonic Worker components as part of CoreOS Kubernetes.

-The Tectonic Worker is runs atop rkt for it's execution plane.
+The Tectonic Worker runs atop rkt for its execution plane.
 It utilizes the monolithic Kubernetes image "hyperkube" to bootstrap itself.
 The hyperkube image contacts the CoreOS Kubernetes control plane to configure all components.
 These components are dictated by the install and will differ depending on the